Engage with God, through hope, during life’s hard times.

 I discussed ‘hope’, and the way I knew God assists us Christians through its use, with a friend who is an ordained clergy woman (another on my team of advisors).
 Again, to read about the ‘who’, ‘how’ and ‘why’ of this website please click here.

 Agreeing with my understanding, she jogged my memory as to a specific tool that the Lord can use there.
 Not surprisingly, you might think, it is ‘people’.
-I highlighted in another article, “Advice from others” how God uses other people to pass on advice to us.
-That is when we need some important guidance in life.
-Well, in this area of ‘hope’, God can also orchestrate events for us.
+I highlighted in another article, “Advice from others” how God uses other people to pass on important advice to us.
+That is when we need some serious guidance in life.
+Well, in this area of ‘hope’, God can also orchestrate or set-up events for us.
 And through that process, if need be, he … orchestrates/ empowers … individuals to assist other people ‘doing it tough’.

 I do know that the right people, with the appropriate knowledge, skills and attitude, often seem to turn up at the exact time when they are most needed by us faithful believers.
 In the examples that spring to my mind, the timing of arrival and personal skills on hand, were ‘ballistic’ at times.
-I knew that God had to have orchestrated the instances; had to be behind them.
+I guessed that God had to have orchestrated the instances; had to be behind them.

 I witnessed many more such examples occurring for Christians during a lay ministry of mine in a hospital environment.
 I discuss it in the article, “Involvement in ministry”.